-Wisdom Teeth in King West (Toronto), Burlington and St. Catharines!
+Wisdom Teeth in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 The ordinary adult will have 32 teeth by the age of 18, 16 on the top and 16 on the bottom.
 Every single tooth in the mouth has its own name and distinct purpose.
 The teeth in the front, bicuspid, canine and incisor teeth, work to grab and bite food into smaller chunks.
 While the back teeth, the molars, work to grind food to the correct consistency to be ingested.